Ember.Route Class

 specify your own global default error handler by overriding the

-handler on ApplicationRoute
+error handler on ApplicationRoute:

 App.ApplicationRoute = Ember.Route.extend({